University Scholarships and Funding: Complete UK Guide | Trending Finance News | uni-uk.ai

 Living at home : Up to £8,400/yearLiving away (outside London) : Up to £10,227/yearLiving away (London) : Up to £13,348/yearAmount depends on household income - apply even if you think you won't qualify for full amount.

 Application Timeline Applications open: February/March Apply early: May-June (for September start) Deadline: Nine months after course start (but apply early!)
-The Scholarship Hub Website: www.thescholarshiphub.org.uk
+Website: www.thescholarshiphub.org.uk

 The UK's most comprehensive scholarship database.
 Free registration gives access to: